Berkeley-CS61B/website-fa23/materials/47b/index.md

 Most communication, including announcements and updates, for 47B will be through the 61B course email, `cs47b (at) berkeley.edu`{: .blue}.

 Additionally, the TA in charge of CS 47B is Stella Kaval.
-His contact info can be found on the [course staff page](https://fa23.datastructur.es/staff.html).
+Her contact info can be found on the [course staff page](https://fa23.datastructur.es/staff.html).
 Please also include the 61B course email!

 The course also has a "47B" topic on [61B's Ed forum](https://edstem.org/us/courses/42700/discussion/).
 If you have questions about the course, feel free to ask them there!
 Making public posts also allows other 47B students to view and answer them.